 Now consider the Iowa Gambling Task in which subjects receive rewards and penalties for drawing cards from a variety of decks; some decks have a much more profitable structure than others.
 For instance, in one deck, 10 out of 11 cards pay out \$50 per card, while the eleventh shows a loss of \$250, which equals an expected utility of approximately \$23 dollars per draw.
-In another deck, 10 out of 11 cards pay \$100 per card, while its eleventh shows a loss of \$1250, which equals an expected utility of approximately -\$23 per draw).
-Many subjects eventually achieve a conscious awareness of the superiority of winning decks over losing decks, but prior to that point (if it ever comes), subjects have no such awareness, yet they nevertheless systematically modulate their selections in favor of the winning decks, while also showing physiological signs of a sensitivity to threat of loss when beginning to reach for losing decks.
-Thus, prior to the point of personal-level awareness, a subpersonal pattern-tracking process runs in the absence of any corresponding personal-level process.
-Moreover, the subpersonal process tracks a pattern of financial payout from sources and is thus analogous to a pattern of "epistemic
+In another deck, 10 out of 11 cards pay \$100 per card, while its eleventh shows a loss of \$1250, which equals an expected utility of approximately - \$23 per draw).
+Many subjects eventually achieve a conscious aware-

 12 In the experiments of Tosun, subjects receive instructions meant to reduce personal-level attention to credibility-related questions: "To make the study phase more similar to a natural language situation in which participants would not be attempting to remember the sentences or the source of evidence, participants were told that the experiment was about their ability to comprehend sentences and their reading times would be measured."
-(Tosun et al. 2013, 125).
+(Tosun et al. 2013, p.
+125).